FluffyKas/easybank-landing-page/README.md

 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+An easy-ish challenge at first glance but I had a lot more trouble with it than I initially thought.
+Apart from having some accessibility concerns (markup for article links, svgs), it has a pretty complicated layout (with the overlapping image in the hero section, for example).
+It was a real challenge to make it look good on all screen sizes.

 ## Table of contents

 - [Overview](#overview)